tsenart/vegeta/README.md

 * See https://prometheus.io/docs/prometheus/latest/querying/basics/ for query details

-* Use Grafana for creating stateful dashboards
+* Use Grafana for creating stateful dashboards.
+Get a sample dashboard for Vegeta [here](grafana.json)

 * For more elaborated scenarios, see https://github.com/flaviostutz/promster so that you can automatically register new Vegeta Prometheus Exporter instances to Prometheus in elastic scenarios.